 - 9.1.
-Any Debit Card issued for use will be specifically restricted to the Clerk, the RFO, and 3 authorised signatories, this will also be limited to a single transaction and a monthly maximum of up to the value of £200 for both per card, unless authorised by council or finance committee in writing before any order is placed. - 9.2.
+Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO plus member signatories] and will also be restricted to a single transaction maximum value of [£250] and £250 per month unless authorised by council or finance committee in writing before any order is placed. - 9.2.
 A pre-paid debit card may be issued to employees with varying limits.
 These limits will be set by [the council].
 Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council]. - 9.3.
 Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} {specify other officers} and any balance shall be paid in full each month. - 9.4.
-Personal credit or debit cards of members or staff shall not be used except for expenses of up to £250 including VAT, incurred in accordance with council policy.
+Personal credit or debit cards of members or staff shall not be used {under any circumstances.} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}